kyo24111/ArthSwap-Community-Program-ACP-/README.md

 ## Roles
-### Candidate -> Community Manager -> Regional Head
+### Candidate -> Community Ambassador -> Regional Head

 As for the roles, in principle, we follow Astar's ambassador program.
 Therefore, you will start as a Candidate.

-We will review your commitment and progress in the first two months and decide if you are ready to take on the responsibility as a community manager.
+We will review your commitment and progress in the first two months and decide if you are ready to take on the responsibility as a community Ambassador.
-As a rule, the tasks that need to be performed by Candidates and Community Manager remain the same.
-However, when you are promoted to Community Manager, you will receive bonus tokens in addition to the basic rewards.
+As a rule, the tasks that need to be performed by Candidates and Community Ambassador remain the same.
+However, when you are promoted to Community Ambassador, you will receive bonus tokens in addition to the basic rewards.
 The bonus amount and rewards are still being worked out.

-If you gain experience as a community manager over a certain period of time and show high commitment and performance, you will be promoted to Regional Head and will receive an additional bonus.
-(The amount of the bonus and the role of Regional Head are still being worked out)
+If you gain experience as a community Ambassador over a certain period of time and show high commitment and performance, you will be promoted to Regional Head and will receive an additional bonus.

 ## Program Contents